Mushroom-Collecting.com

 (Tricholoma magnivelare)

 Matsutake is an important ceremonial mushroom in Japan often given in wooden presentation boxes to celebrate autumn.
-It is popular as a corporate gift.
-It is a great honor to receive a pair of matsutake with a pair of sake glasses.
-It commands astounding prices there.
+It is popular as a corporate gift and as a wedding present.
+It is a great honor to receive a pair of matsutake with a pair of sake glasses and commands astounding prices there.
 Tightly closed caps, untrimmed stems, and certain sizes are preferred.
 Matsutake collected for the Japan market should never be trimmed.

 Cap (pileus) 2-8 or more inches across.
 Convex at first becoming flat.
 White as they first emerge from the duff becoming tannish with reddish brown scales.
 It smells like dirty sweat socks with a hint of cinnamon.